BDC Hamburger Icon

 According to Get Hired by LinkedIn News, the hiring process takes about three to six weeks, on average.
 However, the timeline for completing the hiring process, from the initial job posting to the acceptance of an offer, varies among industries and companies.

-For example, five industries with some of the longest hiring timelines include government, aerospace and defense, energy and utilities, biotech and pharmaceuticals, and nonprofits.
+For example, five industries with some of the longest hiring timelines include government, aerospace and defense, energy and utilities, biotech and pharmaceuticals and nonprofits.

-The industries with the shortest hiring processes are those with dynamic staffing patterns and a greater emphasis on abilities than educational credentials, such as restaurants and bars, private security, supermarkets, automotive, and beauty and fitness.
+The industries with the shortest hiring processes are those with dynamic staffing patterns and a greater emphasis on abilities than educational credentials, such as restaurants and bars, private security, supermarkets, automotive and beauty and fitness.

 1. Does your company put a large emphasis on cultural fit?
-Hiring managers are increasingly keen on finding candidates who fit into a particular system of customs, goals and values.
+Hiring managers are increasingly keen on finding candidates who fit culturally into a particular system of customs, goals and values.
 Finding such people extends the selection process with additional interviews, sometimes in informal settings.

 2. Is your job opening for a position that requires significant judgment and creativity?
 As automation eliminates many routine, task-oriented jobs, a higher percentage of positions require advanced thinking skills.
 That means you must think longer about whom to hire.
 Tools such as skills assessments and personality testing are often worth your investment.

 3. Does the job description emphasize customer service skills?
-Customer service skills have never been more important to business, and they are measured more accurately in a lengthier interview process.
+Customer service skills have never been more important to business and they are measured more accurately in a lengthier interview process.

 TipBottom line